AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-anatomy-agentic-analytics-system.md

 The core pattern in modern agentic analytics systems is ReAct: Reasoning + Acting.
 The loop runs in three phases that repeat until the agent satisfies the goal or determines it can't.

-**Reasoning:** The LLM analyzes the current state — the original goal, any results from previous query steps, any errors encountered — and determines what to do next.
+**Reasoning:** The LLM analyzes the current state : the original goal, any results from previous query steps, any errors encountered,  and determines what to do next.
 This produces a structured "thought": a description of the hypothesis to test, what data is needed, and which tool to use.

 **Acting:** The agent invokes a tool.
 For analytics, the primary tools are SQL execution and schema exploration.
 The agent generates a SQL query and sends it to the query engine through a structured function call.
-The function call is typed and validated — not free-form text that gets parsed, but a defined schema with query text, target catalog, and execution parameters.
+The function call is typed and validated : not free-form text that gets parsed, but a defined schema with query text, target catalog, and execution parameters.

 **Observing:** The system captures the tool's output and returns it to the agent.
 For a successful SQL query, this is the result set.
 For a failed query, this is the error message and any database context available.
 The agent reads the observation, updates its understanding of the problem, and decides whether to continue, retry with a corrected approach, or declare the investigation complete.